samitkumarpatel/python/README.md

 - uc

 ## 00-Variable
-To store a variable in computer memory
+- To store a variable in computer memory
+- Reserver variable are can't be use as variable like for, while , break and etc ..
 ```python
 price = 10
 print(price) // 10